okta/okta-oidc-js/packages/okta-react/README.md

 - **/** - Anyone can access the home page
 - **/protected** - Protected is only visible to authenticated users
 - **/implicit/callback** - This is where auth is handled for you after redirection

+> A common mistake is to try and apply an authentication requirement to all pages, THEN add an exception for the login page.
+This often fails because of how routes are evaluated in most routing packages.
+Instead, you should declare specific routes or branches of routes that require authentication without exceptions.

 ```jsx
 // src/App.js